-1. Reading: Reading Keeping Your Visual Journal on pages 3-5 of this packet.

-- 2. Sketchbook: If you have access to a sketchbook, begin to make weekly visual journaling entries.
-Entries can articulate information about your life and interests. - 3.
-Photography: Take a collection of original photographs during summer break to use as visual references and to give insight to your aesthetic or interests.
+- 1. Reading: Reading Keeping Your Visual Journal on pages 4-5 of this packet. - 2.
+Sketchbook: Create at least 5 project proposals that include thumbnail sketches, descriptions, materials and rationale for possible 3-D works of art for your AP 3D Studio Art Concentration Portfolio.
+Each project proposal should be a page in your sketchbook.
+Visit: AP College Board website http://apcentral.collegeboard.com and go to the AP Studio Art 3-D Design course home page.
+View Breadth and Concentration sections of portfolios for inspiration and ideas. - 3.
+Photography: Take a collection of original photographs to use as visual references and to give insight to your aesthetic or interests.
 The collection should include 10-20 photographs. - 4.
-3-D Artwork: Complete an original three-dimensional artwork of one of the Sculpture Ideas listed below, or propose your own project idea.
-The artwork should exhibit thought and careful planning.
+3-D Artwork: Complete at least two pieces of quality work from the assignments listed below or propose your own project ideas.
+These sculptures should be created to use for your portfolio.